jgehrcke/covid-19-germany-gae/README.md

 - It includes **historical data for individual Bundesländer and Landkreise** (states and counties).
 - Its time series data is being re-written as data gets better over time.
 This is based on official [RKI](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/nCoV.html)-provided time series data which receives daily updates even for days weeks in the past (accounting for delay in reporting).
 - The HTTP endpoint [/now](https://covid19-germany.appspot.com/now) consults multiple sources (and has changed its sources over time) to be as fresh and credible as possible while maintaining a stable interface.

-## Contact, questions, contributions

-You probably have many questions, just as I did (and still do).
-Your feedback and questions are highly appreciated!
-Please use the [GitHub issue tracker](https://github.com/jgehrcke/covid-19-germany-gae/issues) (preferred) or contact me via mail at jgehrcke@googlemail.com.

 ## CSV file details